Phred7/unraid-arduino-serial-controller/SETUP_GUIDE.md

 ### 2.4 Create the Web Interface

-Create `ArduinoSerialController.page` with the web interface (use the artifact above).
+Create `ArduinoSerialControllerSettings.page` with the web interface (use the artifact above).

 ### 2.5 Create Build Configuration